pappas999/Link-My-Ride/README.md

 cd /src/web-app
 npm install
 npm start

+# Check the web app's README for more detailed instructions on running it
 ```

 Once the application is running it can be accessed by local URL <a href="http://localhost:3000/">http://localhost:3000/</a>